 directly there by clicking

-Again, if you believe it is no big deal that the pastor hide his
+Again, if a church leader believes it is no big deal that the pastor hide his

-incorporation necessary for the sin management of your church's
+incorporation necessary for the sin management of the organization's

 leadership and congregation.
 That's what a 501c3 is there for.
 It is